 1. To protect them from their nails

 When babies start to grow, their nails start to grow too.
 This may be dangerous to them even after a few weeks after birth.
 Babies have considerable motor skills, and they sometimes tug at their faces and skin.
-If babies do that with sharp nails, they may end up injuring their soft skin.
+If babies do that with sharp nails, they may end up scratching their face.

 If it is to protect them from nail injuries, why not just cut the nails right?
 When babies start to grow, their nails do not have enough keratin.
 That is, it is not hardened enough.
 Therefore, cutting the nails may injure the baby.
 The best you could do as a parent is to use mittens for them until they are old enough to get nail cuts –if that’s what you want to do.